Fahrenheit 451: "Burning Bright"

-Beatty orders Montag to destroy his house with a flamethrower, rather than the more powerful "salamander" that is usually used by the fire team, and tells him that his wife and her friends reported him after what happened the other night.
-Montag watches as Mildred walks out of the house, too traumatized about losing her parlor wall family to even acknowledge her husband's existence or the situation going on around her, and catches a taxi.
-Montag obeys the chief, destroying the home piece by piece, but Beatty discovers Montag's earpiece and plans to hunt down Faber.
-Montag threatens Beatty with the flamethrower and, after Beatty taunts him, Montag burns Beatty alive and knocks his co-workers unconscious.
-As Montag escapes the scene, the Mechanical Hound attacks him, managing to inject his leg with an anesthetic.
+Beatty orders Montag to destroy his house with a flamethrower, rather than the more powerful "salamander" that is usually used by the fire team, and tells him that his wife and her friends reported him.
+Montag watches as Mildred walks out of the house, too traumatized about losing her parlor wall "family" to even acknowledge her husband's existence or the situation going on around her, and catches a taxi.
+Montag complies, destroying the home piece by piece, but Beatty discovers his earpiece and plans to hunt down Faber.
+Montag threatens Beatty with the flamethrower and, after Beatty taunts him, Montag burns Beatty alive.
+As Montag tries to escape the scene, the Mechanical Hound attacks him, managing to inject his leg with an anesthetic.
 He destroys the Hound with the flamethrower and limps away.
-Before he escapes, however, he concludes that Beatty had wanted to die a long time ago and had purposely goaded Montag as well as provided him with a weapon.
+While escaping, Montag concludes that Beatty wanted to die a long time ago, having goaded him and provided him with a weapon.

-Montag runs through the city streets towards Faber's house.
-On his way, he crosses a wide road as a speeding car attempts to run him over, but he manages to evade the vehicle, and realizes he almost suffered the same fate as Clarisse.
-Faber urges him to make his way to the countryside and contact the exiled book-lovers who live there.
-He mentions he will be leaving on an early bus heading to St. Louis and that he and Montag can rendezvous there later.
-On Faber's television, they watch news reports of another Mechanical Hound being released to track down and kill Montag, with news helicopters following it to create a public spectacle.
-After wiping his scent from around the house in hopes of thwarting the Hound, Montag leaves Faber's house.
-He escapes the manhunt by wading into a river and floating downstream.
-Montag leaves the river in the countryside, where he meets the exiled drifters, led by a man named Granger.
-Granger shows Montag the ongoing manhunt on a portable battery TV and predicts that “Montag” will be caught within the next few minutes; as predicted, an innocent man is then caught and killed.
+Montag runs towards Faber's house.
+En route, he crosses a road as a car attempts to run him over, but he manages to evade the vehicle, almost suffering the same fate as Clarisse and losing his knee.
+Faber urges him to make his way to the countryside and contact a group of exiled book-lovers who live there.
+Faber plans to leave on a bus heading to St. Louis, Missouri, where he and Montag can rendezvous later.
+Meanwhile, another Mechanical Hound is released to track down and kill Montag, with news helicopters following it to create a public spectacle.
+After wiping his scent from around the house in hopes of thwarting the Hound, Montag leaves.
+He escapes the manhunt by wading into a river and floating downstream, where he meets the book-lovers.
+They predicted Montag's arrival while watching the TV.